pdolezal/pet4bnd-maven-plugin/src/main/resources/doc/pet4bnd-syntax.md

 ## Semantics ##

 All directives may appear at most once.
 The `$bundle-version` directive is mandatory and must appear (once as implied by the previous sentence).

+The `inherit` token within an export directive means that the package version shall be inherited from the bundle version after resolving.